speedevil50/speedevil50/README.md

 🔧 Currently working on **Starlight**, **NebulaeBrowser**, and **ChitterSync** – stay tuned for exciting updates!

+Let's all as a community fix the mistakes big tech made!
+[Visit the Org that will fix this!](https://github.com/r7105)

 <!--
 **speedevil50/speedevil50** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.